top of page

 b.
 To avoid plagiarism

-Integrity comes first when we conduct academic research because it ensures that the research is trustworthy, reliable, and ethical.
-Maintaining integrity involves adhering to established ethical standards and principles, which promote the responsible use of research data and the proper attribution of sources and avoid plagiarism.
+Integrity comes first when we conduct academic research because it ensures that it is trustworthy, reliable, and ethical.
+Maintaining integrity involves adhering to established ethical standards and principles, which promote the responsible use of research data, the proper attribution of sources, and the avoidance of plagiarism.

 Plagiarism, a form of academic theft which involves presenting others’ ideas as our own, must be paid attention to while constructing academic writing.
-We should keep in mind that knowledge and words have ownership except for common knowledge like “the Earth is round” and “England is in Europe”, and common phrases such as “How are you today?”
+We should keep in mind that knowledge and words have ownership except for common knowledge like “the Earth is round” and “England is in Europe”, as well as common phrases such as “How are you today?”

 Overall, referencing demonstrates that the author has conducted research and has engaged with the existing literature on the topic, indicating a high level of knowledge and expertise.
 Using references is essential for creating well-informed, credible, and original academic work.